Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/monitoring_analytics_security_bp.md

 - A Prometheus agent scrapes metrics exposed by the system – such as request response times, error rates, resource usage, number of open requests, etc.
 - – and stores them for visualization.
 - The custom backend might expose an HTTP /metrics endpoint providing metrics in Prometheus format.
-- Coupled with Grafana (if set up), this allows dashboards like “Number of open service tickets over time” or server CPU/memory graphs.
+- Coupled with Grafana (if set up), this allows dashboards like “Number of open issues over time” or server CPU/memory graphs.

 - For error tracking, Sentry is used.
 - The backend and possibly client code are configured with a Sentry DSN, so that any unhandled exception or error is reported to Sentry’s cloud dashboard.